-A visit to these places comes with lots of fun and excitement especially as they offer the best ground for you to have incredible selfies; most of these areas are historical and you will be in position to explore in depth what they mean as they will be interpreted for you.
+A visit to these places comes with lots of fun and excitement especially as they offer the best ground for you to have incredible selfies; most of these areas are historical and you will be in a position to explore in-depth what they mean as they will be interpreted for you.
 Below is a list of monuments in Kampala city center;

-It was from then that Uganda and her resources all belonged to the British government.
+It was from then that Uganda and its resources all belonged to the British government.
 The natives at that time had no or little say on the future of Uganda till 1962 that it was granted independence something that brought joy and happiness amongst most people.
 Gregory Maloba set up an independent monument to show the independent Uganda.
-The monument was instituted within a few months time before October 9th 1962 independence celebration.
+The monument was instituted within a few month’s time before the October 9th, 1962 independence celebration.

 Sir Edward Mutesa 1 monument